docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 provides more limited accesses to all file formats by performing a dump file scan.
 It can update a file, but cannot extend the packet or reconcile other metadata formats.
 The XMPScript API does not currently support retrieving thumbnails.

-NOTE: You can also use the Adobe Bridge Metadata object to access embedded metadata in files.
+.. note:: You can also use the Adobe Bridge Metadata object to access embedded metadata in files.
 It supports thumbnails and previews, and additional file formats such as PDF and Camera Raw.
 For details, see the Adobe Bridge JavaScript Guide and Adobe Bridge JavaScript Reference.

 XMPFile object constructors
 new XMPFile( filePath, format, openFlags)